Bernie Ecclestone: 'F1 used to be like skiing'

 (CNN)Watching skiing's superstars hurtle down Kitzbuhel's feared slope at speeds of 95mph made Formula One chief executive Bernie Ecclestone long for the old days in his sport.

-Despite speculation surrounding his future at the head of F1 after Liberty Media's $8 billion takeover, Ecclestone believes his sport should be more like skiing.
+Ecclestone, who was replaced as F1 chief executive Monday after Liberty Media's $8 billion takeover, believes his sport should be more like skiing.

 "Formula One should be like it used to be -- and it used to be like this," the 85-year-old told CNN at Kitzbuhel, Austria.